Epipremnum (ep-ih-PREM-num), known as Pothos plants, is one of the few successful genera enjoyed in homes and offices.

 Like other pothos plants, ‘N-Joy’ is prized for its foliage.
 Blooms are rare.

 Light Conditions & Temperature

-It will grow well under a fluorescent light source, making it an excellent choice for offices.
+It will grow well under a fluorescent light source, making it an excellent office choice.

-These plants come from tropical areas and cannot handle temperatures below 55° degrees Fahrenheit.
+These houseplants come from tropical areas and cannot handle temperatures below 55° degrees Fahrenheit.